m-voit/concepts-of-programming-languages/study-project/paper.md

 `A & B | !C` is a possible expression to be parsed by the parser.
 Depending on the values of A, B and C, which can be true or false, the parser determines the result of the expression.
 The expression is then parsed by building an abstract syntax tree (AST), consisting of `Or`, `And`, `Not` and `Value` nodes, mimicking the EBNF grammar.
+The created AST then allows to determine the results of the expression when A, B and C are replaced by either `TRUE` or `FALSE`.

 ## Functional programming concepts